opinionatedgit/opinionatedgit.com/opinionatedgit/index.md

 ## Do not make commits on master

-Isolate your changes to feature branches.
-Always assume you will be working on more than one thing at a time.
-Feature branches allows for easier switching of concepts
+When you are making a change to your code base, isolate your development on a separate branch.
+This allows for easier and safer experimentation.
+It also allows you to easily switch context, should you feel the need to investigate different versions of your code, or the pressure to switch context because something is burning.

 ## Only fast-forward merge the master branch